usubalang/usuba/_posts/2020-03-16-interleaving.md

 We have already shown Rectangle's S-box in this post's introduction.
-It contains 12 instructions, and could be executed in 4 cycles if it wasn't for their dependencies: its run time is actually 5.24 cycles.
+It contains 12 instructions, and could be executed in 4 cycles if it wasn't slowed down by data-dependencies: its run time is actually 5.24 cycles.
 Interleaving 2 (resp.
 3) times Rectangle gives a speedup of x1.26 (resp. x1.13), regardless of the granularity.
-The number of loads and stores in the 2-interleaved Rectangle implementation is twice more than in the non-interleaved implementation: interleaving introduced no spilling at all.
-On the other hand, the 3-interleaved implementation contains 4 times more memory operations than the non-interleaved one.
+The number of loads and stores in the 2-interleaved Rectangle implementation is exactly twice the number of loads and stores in the non-interleaved implementation: interleaving introduced no spilling at all.
+On the other hand, the 3-interleaved implementation suffers from spilling and thus contains 4 times more memory operations than the non-interleaved one, which results in slower performance than the 2-interleaved version.

-Interleaving 4 or 5 instances with a small granularity (less than 10) introduces too much spilling which reduces performances.
-Increasing the granularity reduces this spilling while still allowing the C compiler to schedule the instructions in a way to reduce the impact of data hazards.
-For instance, 5-interleaved Rectangle with a granularity of 50 contains twice less memory loads and stores than with a granularity of 2.
+Interleaving 4 or 5 instances with a small granularity (less than 10) introduces too much spilling which reduces performance.
+Increasing granularity reduces spilling while still allowing the C compiler to schedule the instructions in a way to reduce the impact of data hazards.
+For instance, 5-interleaved Rectangle with a granularity of 50 contains twice less memory loads and stores than with a granularity of 2: temporary variables from all 5 implementations tend not to be alive at the same time when the granularity is large enough, while they are when the granularity is small.